Cmrboy26/Cmrboy26/README.md

 # Hi, I'm Colten!

-- I'm a high schooler with a deep interest in programming and computer science
+- I'm a high schooler with a deep interest in programming and computer science.
-- My primary programming language is Java
+- My go-to programming language is Java.
-- Some other languages I'm familiar with are HTML, CSS, C++, Lua, and Python.
+- Some other languages I'm familiar with are C#, HTML, CSS, C++, Lua, and Python.

 ## My Programming History

-- My interest in programming stemmed from Roblox (yeah yeah, I know) in 2017 and Minecraft mods around 2018.
+- I started my coding journey in 2017 with Roblox and with Minecraft mods around 2018.
-- I self-taught myself Java in ~2019 (about 5 years ago!) and have been programming ever since.
+- I self-taught myself Java in ~2019 and have been programming in my free time ever since.

 ## Fun Facts

-- My favorite subject in school is math (calculus = best class).
+- My favorite subject in school is math.
 - Cats are OBJECTIVELY the best pet.
 - I love playing (and making) video games in my free time.
 - I enjoy composing and producing music when I feel inspired.
 - Retro/Chiptune/8-bit music is my favorite style of music.
-- I have been playing the trombone since I was in 5th grade (first chair first part in concert and jazz band 😎).
+- I have been playing the trombone since I was in 5th grade.
+(I'm currently first chair first part in concert and jazz band).

 ## What am I up to?

-- Preparing to teach a Java coding class to get people interested in programming and robotics
+- Reviewing for the AP Computer Science A exam in May.
+- Programming for FTC "Into the Deep" competition.
-- Working on a tower defense game with unique game elements
+- Working on a tower defense game with unique game elements.

 ## Past Activities, Achievements, and Projects

-- Programmer during the FTC CenterStage competition (state qualifier, first year team)
+- Programmer during the FTC "CenterStage" competition.
+(We were a state qualifier as a first year team).
-- 4.0 highschool unweighted GPA (5 total AP classes)
+- 4.0 highschool unweighted GPA with 11 total AP classes.
+- Taught a Java coding class over the summer to get underclassmen interested in programming and robotics.

 ## GitHub Stats